Roll20/roll20-character-sheets/vampire-v5/README.md

 7. You are now good to go ^_^!

 Notes:
-The Banners folder contains many of the images made (in part) by Martinez A. with use of the stiring work available at https://game-icons.net  (See Kudos)
+The Banners folder contains many of the images made (in part) by Martinez A. with use of the sterling work available at https://game-icons.net  (See Kudos)

 Please note this is version 1.0, a set of updates are in progress.